chenju2k6/hotcrp-docker-compose/Readme.md

 ### What is this? ###

 This is a fork from Bramas's repository.
+Check Readme.md.orig for the original README.
 It setups a hotcrp application using 4 docker containers.
 I modified the mailserver part to enable Emails sending from a Google Cloud VM instance thourgh SendGrid.

 ### Dependencies ###